TheRashen/Rashens-Vintage-Diagnostic-Tools/README.md

 ------
+NOTICE:

-PLEASE NOTE: This is a ONE-FILE compiled software made entirely within PYTHON, as that's the language I'm best with.
+This is a ONE-FILE compiled software made entirely within PYTHON, as that's the language I'm best with.

+As this program is a ONE-FILE compilation will be flagged by antivirus' because it isn't, bear with me here...., "digitally signed" by some archaic system that gatekeeps software development.
+This is a clean file.

+There are plenty of sources that back this up, if you're interested in reading about it there is an article here (https://www.pythonguis.com/faq/problems-with-antivirus-software-and-pyinstaller/) and there are plenty of others just a google search away.